perseusrealdeal/TheTechnologicalTree/README.md

 `Step 8:` Create a pull request as `v0.0.1`

-`Step 9:` Merge a pull request with the main branch—*the initial point of development process*
+`Step 9:` Merge a pull request with the main branch—`the initial point of development process`—done

 # License MIT